MarkMoHR/Awesome-Sketch-Synthesis/README.md

 ---

-### 5) Sketch(pixelwise)-to-sketch(vector)
+### 5) Sketch(vector)-to-sketch(vector)

-This means translating a pixelwise sketch into a sequential sketch imitating human's drawing order.
+This means translating a disordered vector sketch into an ordered sequential sketch imitating human's drawing order.
 The appearance of the sequential sketch is exactly the **same** as the pixelwise one.

 | Paper | Source | Code/Project Link |